gsa logo

 NOTE: You MUST enter an explanation for modifying the data in the Justification field.

-19- If I am behind in reporting, will I need to report for the missed period first, or can I report for the current period and then go back to previous period?
+16- If I am behind in reporting, will I need to report for the missed period first, or can I report for the current period and then go back to the previous period?

 Yes, FAS SRP will require Vendors to report for all missed reporting periods (you must report Zero sales if you did not realize any sales for a given month) before they report for current reporting periods.